beyond-code-github/LinqToQuerystring/README.md

 ===================

 * Seamless integration with Asp.Net Web API using LinqToQueryable Attribute
+* Use Linq to Querystring with Nancy FX modules
 * Linq to Objects, Entity framework & MongoDB
 * Support for loosely typed datastructures
 * string, int32, bool, datetime data types